Refer a Patient

 • A diagnosis of schizoaffective disorder.

-• A lifetime diagnosis of bipolar disorder.
+• A diagnosis of bipolar disorder.

 • A lifetime diagnosis of obsessive-compulsive disorder.